jsilter/GeneralEvaluation/README.md

 1. Prepare your results from Mirai or Sybil.
 See the [Input Data Format](#input-data-format) section for details.
 2. Upload a results table in CSV, TSV, XLS, or XLSX format.
-3. The default sensitivity target is `0.85`.
-If desired, you may adjust the sensitivity target.
+3. Adjust sensitivity and PPV targets as desired. (optional)
 4. Click the "Run Evaluation" button.
 5. Download the PDF report and the CSV file with overall metrics.